 By Miles Hunter, Contributing Reporter RIO DE JANEIRO, BRAZIL – For a large proportion of people working in Macaé, commuting to work by helicopter is not the preserve of the rich and famous, but the only way to get to their offshore job.
 Macaé’s sky buzzes with the sound of helicopters constantly ferrying crew to-and-from the platforms situated in Brazil’s most productive oil fields.
 Currently, Macaé’s airport leads the national ranking of helicopter traffic, with an average of 2,000 flights per month, commuting about 32,500 workers, at an average cost $1,500 each.
 The modest airport at Macaé is the busiest heliport in South America, photo by Rio das Ostras Jornal.
 This is about double the number of flights and passengers transported through São Tomé Airport, in Campos city, its nearest rival.
 Bruno Mimbela of Lupatech explains what it’s like to use a helicopter the way most people use a bus: “I started my offshore life at the age of nineteen and was obviously very excited about the prospect of being taken to oil rigs by helicopters.
 The feeling of being in such a small craft hovering over the platforms really takes your breath away, for the first few times anyway,” Mimbela describes.
 Mr. Mimbela went on to explain, “The whole rigmarole gets tiring very quickly though.
 After a while you begin to dread the sometimes two hour plus journeys across the ocean where there is no scenery change just floor to ceiling sea and sky.
 The ride is also extremely bumpy taking away any previous romantic notions I had of helicopter travel.”
 It’s not only the helicopter flight that offshore workers have trouble coping with.
 There are also unexpected meteorological factors that put extra pressure on the system.
 Helicopters that can‘t take off from the city‘s airport when there is bad weather, sometimes forcing crew to stay offshore for longer periods of time.
 Waiting for clear skies can cause frustration on the rigs and bottlenecks at the city’s hotels.
 Mariana Teixeira of Rio Mar, an onshore logistics company says, “It can be very hard looking after crew that are stuck onshore not knowing when they are to leave.
 It can cause all sorts of problems at the hotels that are normally operating at a 90 percent occupation rate anyway.”
 A helicopter approaches a rig in good conditions, photo by Saab Group.
 Despite the problems encountered by offshore workers there seems to be no slowing of demand for qualified pilots willing to work from Macaé.
 Patricia Almeida, currently a systems analyst at Marfood, has re-mortgaged her house, investing around R$55,000 for train to become a helicopter pilot.
 Patricia explains, “I’ve taken a risk and have invested a lot of my money into this dream.
 I believe that the commercial helicopter industry is growing and there is a strong demand for pilots which in-turn will hopefully make it a very well-paid career.”
 Mrs. Almeida went on to add, “I have completed 100 hours of training and am looking to start my career as a co-pilot where I should receive around R$9,000 a month.
 After a further 1,000 hours I should be able to apply for my pilots license and from their I’ll be able to command my own fee.”
 The future for helicopter pilots working in the offshore industry looks good, though the work that is expected of them may change in the medium to long term.
 The continuing development of the Santos Basin cluster of oil fields has led Petrobras to consider building an “island-hub” over 300km from the shore.
 The aim of the “island-hub” would be for workers to be transported to the hub by boat, and then the remainder of their journey to be taken by helicopter.
 The helicopter pilots servicing these routes would be expected to work offshore for longer periods, staying at the “island-hub” between jobs.
 If the “island-hub” gets the go ahead it could be fully operational by 2017.
-5 Responses to "Commuting by Helicopter to Oil Rigs" Pingback: Commuting by Helicopter to Oil Rigs Pingback: Bodies Found From Missing Helicopter: Daily Update | The Rio Times I Brazil News David james Madley May 11, 2012 at 5:32 PM Bom dia, I was wondering after reading your article on helicopter commuting within the oil industry if you would have any information you could email me about employment in this sector, I am from the united kingdom and at present planning a trip next month to visit my partner who lives in macae, I hold a helicopter licence with over 150 hours on two ratings and would be very grateful for any help you could send me in my chosen field.
+6 Responses to "Commuting by Helicopter to Oil Rigs" Pingback: Commuting by Helicopter to Oil Rigs Pingback: Bodies Found From Missing Helicopter: Daily Update | The Rio Times I Brazil News David james Madley May 11, 2012 at 5:32 PM Bom dia, I was wondering after reading your article on helicopter commuting within the oil industry if you would have any information you could email me about employment in this sector, I am from the united kingdom and at present planning a trip next month to visit my partner who lives in macae, I hold a helicopter licence with over 150 hours on two ratings and would be very grateful for any help you could send me in my chosen field.
 Thanking you in advance, Yours faithfully, David Madley.
 Justin Kinsey August 2, 2012 at 9:43 AM Hello, I am in the military in the United States I am obtaining my professional helicopter license and am curious on the helicopter industry for Brazil.
 I would love to open up my own helicopter business with my own helicopter that I own.
 If anyone has anything to help me get started on investing into a helicopter business email me! firstname.lastname@example.org any help is really appreciated!
-I hope to move to Brazil in 2016– Pingback: Helicopter Rides: See the City From Above | The Rio Times | Brazil News Leave a Reply Cancel Reply Your email address will not be published.
+I hope to move to Brazil in 2016– Pingback: Helicopter Rides: See the City From Above | The Rio Times | Brazil News Andy Harrison April 14, 2016 at 8:43 PM If I worked on an oil rig, I would for sure see about getting this type of transportation.
+It would probably be the best way to get to the rig since a boat wouldn’t be as practical.
+I’d just be sure to get the right kind of helicopter to take myself and probably a few other people there.
+Leave a Reply Cancel Reply Your email address will not be published.